diontran/diontran/README.md

 - 👋 Hi, I’m @diontran
 - 👀 I’m interested in data science and coding
-- 🌱 I’m currently learning at Unimelb
+- 🌱 I’m an alumni Unimelb and working at NAB as a Mainframe Engineer
 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me https://www.facebook.com/Ezylius/